spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### isSuperUser `boolean`

 The `isSuperUser` flag shows whether the user has superuser status.
-Superusers typically have elevated privileges and access to all parts of the Appsmith application.
+Superusers typically have elevated privileges and access to all parts of the Studio application.
 To access the `isSuperUser`, use the following code:

 ```javascript
 {{ '{{appsmith.user.isSuperUser}}' }}